 Want to split a M4V file into several parts without re-coding it?
 Searched around a long time and still can’t find a definite solution to cut M4V files?
 If so, you’ve come to the right place.
 This tutorial mainly focuses on how to split M4V files into clips using a very simple method.
-That is, to use a smart M4V splitter -Wondershare Filmora Video Editor.
+That is, to use a smart M4V splitter -Wondershare Filmora.

 Easy-to-use M4V Splitter: Wondershare Filmora (originally Wondershare Video Editor)

-- Add transitions, filters, Jump Cut or Face off to improve your video.
+Add transitions, filters, Jump Cut or Motion Tracking to improve your video.

 1. Import M4V files to this M4V splitter